WHAT IS SICK BUILDING SYNDROME AND CAN PLANTS HELP?

 What is Sick Building Syndrome and Can Plants Help?

-According to the Environmental Protection Agency, sick building syndrome accounts for up to 61 billion dollars a year in health costs, productivity and absenteeism.
+At Green Design Indoor Plant Hire, we like to do more than just look after our environment and our own people Our CSR Plan is in place and active, but we want our clients to understand now they can have a better workplace for their staff, clients and visitors alike.
+According to the Environmental Protection Agency, sick building syndrome accounts for up to 61 billion dollars a year in health costs, productivity loss and absenteeism.
 It is an affliction that affects many employees who work indoors in office complexes.

 It’s not surprising that employers would like to see this syndrome reversed for a win-win situation where employees will be healthier and enjoy their daily work at the same time as the employer enjoys higher productivity and ultimately, higher profits.